dailypips/suninf.github.com/_posts/2013-12-5-weakptr-in-chrome.md

 ## WeakPtrFactory Class:
 A class may be composed of a WeakPtrFactory and thereby **control how it exposes weak pointers to itself**.
 This is helpful if you only need weak pointers within the implementation of a class.
 This class is also useful when working with primitive types.
-For example, you could have a WeakPtrFactory<bool> that is used to pass around a weak reference to a bool.
+For example, you could have a WeakPtrFactory&lt;bool> that is used to pass around a weak reference to a bool.

 {% highlight c++ %}
 // WeakPtrFactory implement